-The Company was granted a multi-year drill permit in June and plans are being formulated for a drill oriented exploration program when the Company is adequately funded to proceed.
+Two independent technical reports with exploration recommendations have been completed.
+The recommendations from these reports support further exploration including drilling of the six targets.
+The Company was granted a multi-year drill permit in 2019 and plans are currently being formulated for a drill-oriented exploration program when the Company is adequately funded to proceed.